handleandwheel/handleandwheel.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Bachelor of Science in Automation, Aug.
+2019 - July 2023

 Work experience
 ======